-After the drop/add period ends, students may withdraw from a course without penalty until mid-term.
-The student will receive no refund for dropping a course.
-A drop of all classes constitutes a complete withdrawal.
-Course drop forms are found in each division office or center.
+After the drop/add period ends, students may withdraw from a course without acadeic penalty until mid-term.
+The student will receive no refund for withdrawing from a course.

 Hardship withdrawals and grade appeals must be filed by the end of the academic semester immediately following the academic semester in which the withdrawal or appeal is requested.

-In order to drop a class after mid-semester due to hardship, students must complete the “Hardship Withdrawal” form.
+In order to witdraw frm a class after mid-semester due to hardship, students must complete the “Hardship Withdrawal” form.
 These forms may be obtained online and in the Office of the Vice President for Academic Affairs in Rome or from a Campus Dean at any other campus.
-If a student does not complete the “Documentation of Your Hardship” portion of that form, or completes that portion and the hardship is not approved, the student will receive a “WF” as the course grade.
+If a student does not complete the “Documentation of Your Hardship” portion of that form, or completes that portion and the hardship is not approved, the student will receive the course grade earned.
 If the hardship is approved, the student will receive a “W” grade.
 The possibility that a student will fail a course after mid-semester will not be considered a hardship.

 Withdrawing from eCore courses is done through eCore, please visit https://ecore.usg.edu/students/withdraw/ghc_policy.php for information on how to withdraw.

 Financial aid recipients who withdraw from classes will be obligated to repay any financial obligation remaining as a result of the withdrawal and reduction of the aid received.